News

 Caltrans, California’s state transportation agency, is in the early stages of a project to address sea level rise on US-101 and Route 1 between Marin City and the Manzanita Park & Ride.
-In advance of the project’s kick-off meeting on February 29th, MCBC members sent upward of 80 letters to the agency demanding that the project include the Mill Valley-Sausalito Path as well and not just the highway.
+In advance of the project’s kick-off meeting on February 29th, MCBC members sent upward of 80 letters to the agency.
+They demanded that the project include the Mill Valley-Sausalito Path as well and not just the highway.

 The Background

-The Mill Valley-Sausalito Path is perhaps the single most heavily traveled multiuse pathway in Marin County, as well as the most threatened by sea level rise.
-On a clear day, the path sees multiple thousands of users of all ages and abilities: seniors walking their dogs, teens biking to Tam High, parents out for a stroll, or roadies heading out for a ride.
+The Mill Valley-Sausalito Path is perhaps the single most heavily traveled multiuse pathway in Marin County.
+It is also the most threatened by sea level rise.
+On a clear day, the path sees multiple thousands of users of all ages and abilities.
+Seniors walk their dogs, teens bike to Tam High, parents go out for a stroll, or roadies head out for a ride.
 A key part of the North-South Greenway, it truly is Marin’s bicycle and pedestrian highway.

 And yet, much of it is at risk of being lost to climate change and sea level rise.
 As anyone who uses the path regularly knows, this winter has been especially bad, with king tides and storm surges flooding the path regularly.
 This has forced many to simply turn back or take another mode of transport.
 Some bicycle riders, with no other choice, have been forced to ride on the shoulder of US-101, a horrifying prospect.